rust-lang/rfcs/text/0000-const-ub.md

 # Summary
 [summary]: #summary

-Define UB during const evaluation to lead to an unspecified result for the affected CTFE query, but not otherwise infect the compilation process.
+Define UB during const evaluation to lead to an unspecified result or hard error for the affected CTFE query, but not otherwise infect the compilation process.

 # Motivation
 [motivation]: #motivation